coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/upgrade-on-kubernetes.rst

    then this Kubernetes deployment template might be helpful.

-This page outlines how to upgrade all the software associated with a BigchainDB node running on Kubernetes, including host operating systems, Docker, Kubernetes, and BigchainDB-related software.
+This page outlines how to upgrade all the software associated with a corechaindb node running on Kubernetes, including host operating systems, Docker, Kubernetes, and corechaindb-related software.

 Upgrade Host OS, Docker and Kubernetes